-- Scroll down the User Configuration page until you see the els-role-1 role you just created. - 2.
+- 1. Scroll down the User Configuration page until you see the els-role-1 role you just created. - 2.
 Click the box next to els-role-1 to assign the role to the user. - 3.
 Click OK to save your changes.

 Repeat these steps to create a second user and third user (els-user-2, ELS user 2, els-user-3, ELS user 3).
 Assign the matching roles to the users.
+ELS user 3 will not have an assigned role.